clogas24/ai-resume-classifier/README.md

 ---

-## ⚖️ License

-This project is released under the MIT License.
-For details, see [LICENSE](LICENSE) or use this code for educational purposes only.
+This project is for educational purposes only